Archomeda/lots-raid-information/spirit-vale/vale-guardian/strategy.md

 - Because of the wonky Guild Wars 2 engine, it's possible that a seeker might teleport back to where you just knocked or pushed it back from

 #### Tips
-- **Do not run** straight into a seeker
+- **Do not run** straight into a seeker without dodging
 - **Do not revive players** while standing in a seeker's AoE circle; it will kill you

-## Phase 1 &#x279c; split phase
-Each player goes to its designated sector to prepare for the split phase:

-- Red: 2 or 3 condition dealers (depends on composition)
-- Blue: Chronomancer, healer and 2 other players (depends on composition)
-- Green: the rest
+[gw2w-orbital-strike]: https://wiki.guildwars2.com/wiki/Orbital_Strike "Guild Wars 2 Wiki &ndash; Orbital Strike"
+[gw2w-glue-shot]: http://wiki.guildwars2.com/wiki/Glue_Shot "Guild Wars 2 Wiki &ndash; Glue Shot"
+[gw2w-chronomancer-utilities]: http://wiki.guildwars2.com/wiki/Chronomancer#Utility "Guild Wars 2 Wiki &ndash; Chronomancer utilities"
+{% endcapture %}
+{% assign phases_width = phases_width | push: phase_width %}
+{% assign phases_title = phases_title | push: phase_title %}
+{% assign phases_class = phases_class | push: phase_class %}
+{% assign phases_details = phases_details | push: phase_details %}

+{% assign phase_width = "5%" %}
+{% assign phase_title = "Split" %}
+{% assign phase_class = "phase-blue-striped" %}
+{% capture phase_details_split %}
 ## Split phase
-This is the first out of 2 split phases, but they are both the same.
 The Vale Guardian splits into 3 separate Guardians that have to be killed.
 For every guardian, when its HP is 0, it's only vulnerable to CC.
 Its breakbar has to be broken in order for it to be killed.

+### Player assignment
+Each player goes to its designated sector to prepare for the split phase.
+There are variations for assigning the players to the guardians.

+#### Variation 1
+- Red: 2 or 3 condition dealers (depends on composition, with optionally a might stacker)
+- Blue: Chronomancer, healer and 2 other players (depends on composition)
+- Green: the rest

+#### Variation 2
+- Red: 2 or 3 condition dealers (depends on composition, with optionally a might stacker)
+- Blue: everyone except 1
+- Green: the excluded player from blue fetches the Green Guardian to the Blue Guardian

 ### Red Guardian
 The Red Guardian is only vulnerable to conditions.